 Crisis Management Planning and Emergency Preparedness

-We work to maintain a high degree of emergency preparedness across each of our operations.
-As part of that process, we have developed crisis management plans and strategies for each of our operations, including our corporate headquarters, and we conduct crisis management training and practice scenarios annually.
-Our crisis management plans are supplemented by site-specific emergency response plans that are catered to the unique aspects of each operation.
-In addition, each of our operations maintain emergency response capabilities suited to their unique working environments.
+We strive to maintain a high degree of emergency preparedness across Lundin Mining through implementation of our crisis management standard and crisis management plans.
+Our crisis management plans are supplemented by site-specific emergency response plans that cater to the unique aspects of each operation.
+Each operation maintains emergency response capabilities as well as a variety of firefighting and rescue equipment and specialized Personal Protective Equipment (PPE) that is suited to their needs and requirements.